freedomofpress/securedrop/docs/development/setup_development.rst

 Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.

-SecureDrop uses Python2.
-We are migrating to Python3.
-Some parts of the application are built with Python3.
+.. note:: SecureDrop is written in Python 2.
+We plan to migrate to Python 3
+          in a future release.

 Quick Start
 -----------